Frequently asked questions

 I’d recommend a social media health check – which is essentially an audit of your platforms.
 This provides an overview of what’s working (and what’s not) alongside recommendations you can implement straight away.

-This health check is an affordable option if you don’t have the funds to outsource your social media marketing.
+This health check is an affordable option if you don’t have the funds to outsource your day-to-day social media marketing.

 I’ve managed social media marketing for clients since 2020 – helping businesses build their digital presence and drive leads and sales.